How to copy programs, files, and settings to your new PC

 Here's a video review of PCmover on Youtube that walks you through the transfer process:

 PCmover can migrate your PC across a network, Laplink USB cable, Laplink parallel cable, Windows Easy Transfer Cable, or any type of removable media that can be read by both PCs.
 If your computer has multiple users, PCmover gives you the option to migrate some or all of the users at once.
 The security information about file ownership and access control is preserved for each user.

 Here's a download link for PCmover.

-Disk imaging software like Genie Soft Backup Manager Home 8.0 (my personal favorite) or Acronis True Image 11 Home will create an exact image of your hard drive, including all software programs, email messages - even the operating system itself.
+For example, Acronis True Image will create an exact image of your hard drive, including all software programs, email messages - even the operating system itself.
 You can then take this disk image and copy it to another hard drive or system.